Josh Bell Player Props: Guardians vs. White Sox

 Josh Bell At The Plate

-- Bell has picked up an RBI in 40.2% of his games this season, with more than one RBI in 9.8% of his games.
-He has also driven in three or more runs in one contest.
+- In 39.8% of his games this season, Bell has notched at least one RBI.
+In nine of those games (9.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored in 20 games this season (21.7%), including multiple runs in three games.
+- He has scored in 20 of 93 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.